tomerweller/tomerweller.github.io/_posts/2016-03-21-open-live-streaming-in-two-hours.md

 <small>Making this diagram took more time than building a free streaming solution<small>

 #### Media Server
-[Kurento][kurento] (LGPL-2.1) is an free media server.
+[Kurento][kurento] (LGPL-2.1) is a free media server.
 It implements the WebRTC spec and uses [GStreamer][gstreamer] under the hood for any multimedia processing.
 In this case we used Kurento as a broadcasting server: it received one WebRTC AV stream from a presenter (the video capturing laptop) and retransmitted it via multiple WebRTC streams to viewers.

 We ran Kurento on a Linux VM on my laptop.
 The intention was to test on a VM and then deploy to some cloud service.
 However, due to lack of time, the debug setup became the production one.